LearnOnDemandSystems/docs/tms/tms-administrators/classes/training-keys/information-to-send-to-students-who-are-registering-using-training-keys.md

       1. Click **Register**.
 This opens a page for you to create a user account and your login credentials for when you return to the site.
       1. Input your registration information and click **Save**.
 This opens your enrollment to the class.

-If a student already has an account in the TMS, the student can login and select **Redeem Training Key** from the **Current Training** page.
+If a student already has an account in the TMS, the student can login and then select **Redeem Training Key** from the **Current Training** page.

 > Once class starts, **Launch** buttons will appear beside the lab modules and course activities.
-If you experience problems connecting to your labs, click the **Lab Support** icon to the right of the lab for system requirements and connection information.
+If you experience problems connecting to your labs, click the **i** information icon to the right of the lab for system requirements and connection information.

 > For technical assistance with labs, click the **Contact** button at the top of any page and use one of the methods provided to request assistance.`